bixb922/viper-examples/README.md

 ## Making sure a viper `int` is a viper `int`

-Possible source of problems: when you initialize a viper int with a integer expression that falls outside of the signed 30 bit range (not 32 bit range), a `builtins.int` will be created instead, no warning.
+Possible source of problems: when you initialize a viper int with a integer expression that falls outside of the signed 30 bit range (not the 32 bit range!), a `builtins.int` will be created instead, no warning.

 Solution: Except for very short viper functions, you could initialize all viper `int` variables at the beginning setting them to zero (just as you might do in C language):
 ```py